w-marx/Scan2Loc/README.md

 conda env create -f env_3090.yml -p ./env conda activate ./env
 ```
-Note: Other CUDA versions / GPUs may require different libarary versions.
+Note: Other CUDA versions / GPUs may require different library versions.

 The `headset_localization` package can then be installed using the [`install_pose_pred_dependencies.sh`](./install_pose_pred_dependencies.sh) script into any environment.